 My mother was an English teacher who shared her appreciation of literature.
 Writing, music, and reading are my passions.
 Writing books and songs combine all my passions together.Tiffany Sunday

-Tiffany Sunday is an American writer, poet, lyricist, and freelance writer.
-She is the author of Insatiable Consumption of Being (poetry), Dyslexia’s Competitive Edge, and You Posted What!?.
+Tiffany Sunday is an American writer, poet, lyricist, and best-selling author.
+She has written poetry and nonfiction books that include Proper Grey Areas, Insatiable Consumption of Being, How Dyslexics Will Rule the Future, Dyslexia’s Competitive Edge, and You Posted What!?.

-She is internationally known for her 2015 TEDx Talk Dyslexia 2.0: The Gift of Innovation and Entrepreneurial Mind and best-selling book, How Dyslexics Will Rule the Future.
+She is internationally known for her 2015 TEDx Talk Dyslexia 2.0: The Gift of Innovation and Entrepreneurial Mind and frequently quoted passage from Dyslexia’s Competitive Edge.

 Tiffany’s best-selling book, How Dyslexics Will Rule the Future, is a thought-provoking discussion about the future of work and the importance of hiring neurodiverse individuals.
 With the rapid changes driven by technology, the need for creative outside the box thinkers is quickly becoming a necessity.

 Dyslexia’s Competitive Edge is a business strategy and leadership book for professionals and business owners with dyslexia.
 Tiffany’s passage is frequently quoted by national and international nonprofit organizations, universities, and scholars.

 In 2018, she transitioned to writing full time after twenty years working as a startup executive and brand strategist for investor funded startups and small businesses.
 Her articles have appeared in the Dallas Business Journal, Launch DFW, The Dyslexia Connection, and more.